-This course provides candidates with knowledge of management issues in areas such as the evaluation, acquisition and development of systems, systems integrity and ethics, and the alignment of IT with business goals.
-Candidates will gain the knowledge necessary to understand how an Information Technology infrastructure is developed and how it can be used to manage information and technology throughout the organization.
-(3.0 Credits)
+This course provides candidates with knowledge of Information Technology (IT) management issues in specific areas such as the evaluation, acquisition, and development of IT systems.
+It stresses the importance of aligning IT activities, projects, and operations within the corporate architecture, and with corporate goals and objectives.
+Candidates will gain the knowledge necessary to understand how an Information Technology division is structured and optimized.
+As well, candidates will learn several industry-acknowledged processes that provide guidance in change management and corporate alignment.

 Upon successful completion, the candidate will be able to: